xtephan/ZippyUnity/README.txt

 * MonoDevelop

 TODO:
+* Rotating Animation
-* TBA
+* Idle animation

 Known issues:
-* Chatacter does not collide with terrain
+* [ FIXED ] Chatacter does not collide with terrain
+* Chatacter walking is not animated
+* Character can not Eat
+* Viewing angle needs to be adjusted